AndieWill510/tinydoor/Options/076-your-sensory-diet-is-not-decoration.md

 Every crowded aisle.

-Every smell that goes straight to memory and emotion.
+Every smell that goes straight to memory and emotion and trauma.

 Each one may be small to someone else.